marcredhat/cmlgpu/README.md

 podman push 68f9494a07c docker-sandbox.infra.cloudera.com/mchisinevski/marcgpu:0.2
 ```

+At Site Administration / Runtime / Engine,
+ensure that Maximum GPUs per Session/Job is at least 1.

 ![This is an image](images/setmaxgpus.png)

+Add our custom runtime to the Runtime Catalog

 ![This is an image](images/addcustomruntimetoruntimecatalog.png)

+Check that our custom runtime is available in the Runtime Catalog

 ![This is an image](images/checkcustomruntimeincatalog.png)

+Add the custom runtime to a CML project

 ![This is an image](images/addcustomruntimetoproject.png)

+Check that the custom runtime is available to the CML project

 ![This is an image](images/checkcustomruntimeisavailabletoproject.png)

+Specify the number of GPUs required and start a CML session

 ![This is an image](images/startsession-specifygpu.png)

+CML session

 ![This is an image](images/session.png)

+Use Tensorflow to list the GPUs available to our CML session/pod

 ![This is an image](images/tensorflowlistgpusfrompod.png)

+Use the view-allocations kubectl plugin

 ![This is an image](images/view-allocations-kubectl-plugin.png)